Skip to main content

 Learn My Way (learnmyway.com)

 A free website by Good Things Foundation that teaches basic digital skills.
-It starts from the very beginning (how to use a mouse, how to send an email) and works up to more advanced topics.
-Good if you want to build foundational skills before tackling AI specifically.
+It starts right at the beginning (how to use a mouse, how to send an email) and works up from there.
+Good if you want to build some confidence before tackling AI specifically.

 YouTube Channels Worth Following